 Will students still have an opportunity to take courses at other schools across Harvard?

 There are no plans to limit the existing ability for cross-registration among Harvard schools, MIT, and the Fletcher School at Tufts University.

-Will MIT be online for the Fall 2021 semester?
+Will MIT be online for the Spring 2022 semester?
 How will cross-registration with MIT work?

 MIT will require proof of vaccination in order to enroll in their courses.
 You will be provided with more information concerning this at the time that you submit your petition to the MIT instructor to enroll in their course.

 Will GSD students still have the option to audit courses?

 Yes.
 Students have always had the option of auditing up to 20 units of coursework.
 However, some schools or courses do not allow auditors, and so the option remains dependent on instructor preferences.
 Students do not register as auditors at the GSD and some other schools.
 Students should contact the instructor to obtain their permission and they will be granted guest access to the course Canvas site.

 Can first-year students audit courses while on Leave of Absence?